Table of Contents

 Revision Control Utilities

-• Store the differences between versions of files, rather than entire versions of files.
+- Help to keep track of versions of files.- Store the differences between versions of files, rather than entire versions of files.- Saves space.

 Lab Activities